-Our church has a group whose job it is to decorate the sanctuary for the holidays, both Christmas and Easter, and their precursor seasons of Advent and Lent.
-Well in advance of each season, we meet and devise a design to accomplish this task.
-For this particular Easter, we chose the image of a butterfly, because its life cycle is a perfect symbol for the life, death, and resurrection of Jesus.
+Our church has a group whose job it is to decorate the sanctuary for the holidays of Christmas, Easter, and their precursor seasons of Advent and Lent.
+Well, in advance of each season, we meet and devise a design to accomplish this task.
+For this particular Easter, we chose the image of a butterfly because its life cycle is a perfect symbol for the life, death, and resurrection of Jesus.

 Our church is a large, mid-century modern design with high brick and dark-wood-paneled walls.
 This design provides the perfect backdrop for large, colorful decorations.
 If you would like to create a similar project, you can scale the image to fit your worship space.

 In addition to deciding on the image of a butterfly, we also decided we wanted to emulate and celebrate the ancient art of mosaics in our display.
 This creation was going to hang on the wall of our church, so we obviously couldn't create an actual mosaic due to the weight.

 We arrived at the idea of using small bits of paper to substitute for the chips of stone or ceramic that would be used in a mosaic.
 Our plan was to glue the paper bits on a dark-painted cardboard butterfly.
 The dark cardboard surrounding the colored paper would serve to replicate the grout around the mosaic pieces.

 Because we have a limited budget to create our displays, we try to use inexpensive (and when possible) free items.
 We decided to create our butterfly from cardboard.
 Our space is large, so we designed our butterfly to fill one brick wall.
 We knew our mosaic theme was going to be labor intensive, so we decided to only create one large butterfly.